 But what really makes Enduro a gem is the day-night system.
 Enduro on the Atari 2600 goes from daylight to complete darkness, where all you can see are the back lights of other cars.
 When you consider this along with the effective illusion of traveling on a road at high speed with the roar of an engine, the game is very effective in making you feel as if you are really racing a car.

 Activision made the Enduro Atari 2600 game.
 Although the popular game developer hasn’t had the best reputation over the years, the Atari era made them kings.
 The best quality Atari games were made by Activision, hands down.
 If you would like to play Enduro, it is not hard to find Atari games, and they are usually very cheap.
+Who wouldn’t like a little bit of video game history in their living room?
+Nobody.

 Fan of Enduro?
 Leave me a comment below.